Visitor guide

 The crypt and the Fabrique de la flèche

-The visit also includes the Fabrique de la flèche — the working yard where craftsmen are rebuilding the basilica's north tower and its 86-metre spire, dismantled in the 19th century, using authentic medieval building techniques.
-Watching a great Gothic spire rise stone by stone, as it would have done 800 years ago, is a rare and memorable thing, and it makes Saint-Denis a place where medieval architecture is not only preserved but actively created.
-The Fabrique de la flèche is closed on Mondays, though the necropolis stays open.
+The crypt therefore gives the visit a quieter, more sombre register beneath the splendour above, and connects Saint-Denis directly to the drama of the Revolution that ended the monarchy it had served for a thousand years.
+The visit also includes the Fabrique de la flèche, the working yard where craftsmen are rebuilding the basilica's north tower and its spire, dismantled in the 19th century, using authentic medieval building techniques.
+Watching a great Gothic spire rise stone by stone, as it would have done centuries ago, is a rare and memorable thing, and it makes Saint-Denis a place where medieval architecture is not only preserved but actively created — a monument still being made rather than merely conserved.
+It is worth knowing that the Fabrique de la flèche keeps its own schedule and is closed on Mondays, though the Royal Necropolis itself stays open; if the spire workshop is a priority, plan your visit for another day of the week.

 How does ticketing work at Saint-Denis?